evanx/refetcher/README.md

 ```
 where in-flight requests are pushed to the `busy` queue.

-If no new incoming requests, we might retry an earlier request from the retry queue.
+If no new incoming requests, we might retry an previous failed request from the retry queue.
 ```javascript
 if (!id) {
     if (counters.concurrent.count < config.concurrentLimit) {